 Market Positioning positioning: a strategy for defining and portraying brands or products in ways that cause the ideal customers to perceive them as the best solution for their needs The positioning process requires that brands understand for whom their products are ideal.
 Then the products and communications are optimized to target customers perceiving that those products are the best choice to meet their needs.
 WHY POSITIONING IS IMPORTANT Positioning is important because in this digital era customers are bombarded with a continuous stream of promotional messages.
 This stream of messages is magnified because most consumers are inseparable from the technology platform that is responsible for delivering this advertising stream: the smartphone.
 IN-CLASS DISCUSSION / ACTIVITY

-Ask students which is the better response to the question, “Why should I buy from you?”
+Ask students, from the consumer’s perspective, which is the more compelling response to the question, “Why should I buy from you?”

 Because we’re cheapest